The complete experiment for photoproduction of pseudoscalar mesons in a truncated partial wave analysis: Basic definitions

 For certain photoproduction channels ($\gamma p \rightarrow \pi^{0} p$ is an important example but $\gamma p \rightarrow \eta p$ is also applicable), close to production thresholds and in the low energy region, a truncation of the infinite series (\ref{eq:MultExpF1}) to (\ref{eq:MultExpF4}) at a finite value $\ell_{\mathrm{max}} = L$ already yields a good approximation for the $F_{i}$~\cite{Sandorfi:2010uv}.
 Those channels are at the center of attention in this work.
 Besides the CGLN amplitudes $F_{i}$, also other sets of amplitudes, helicity, transversity and invariant amplitudes are commonly used.
 The transversity amplitudes $\left\{ b_{i} \left(W, \theta\right), i = 1,\ldots,4 \right\}$ are defined by a rotation of the spin quantization axis of the target nucleon and recoil baryon to the normal of the reaction plane~\cite{Barker75,FTS92}

-with energy dependencies implicit from now on. $\mathcal{C}$ is a complex factor depending on the convention chosen for the definition of amplitudes.
+In the following, we will drop the $W$ dependence of the amplitudes and all further considerations and analyses will be single-energy analyses, where the energy $W$ is kept fixed. $\mathcal{C}$ is a complex factor depending on the convention chosen for the definition of amplitudes.
 The value $\mathcal{C} = i/\sqrt{2}$ is consistent with this work.
 The convention for the definition of the $b_{i}$ is consistent with Ref. \cite{FTS92}.
 Inspection of Eqs. (\ref{eq:MultExpF1}) to (\ref{eq:MultExpF4}) as well as the fact that the function $\cos \theta$ is symmetric under the angular reflection $\theta \rightarrow - \theta$ leads to the following symmetry of the CGLN amplitudes

 The combination of this symmetry property with the definitions of transversity amplitudes (\ref{eq:b1BasicForm}) to (\ref{eq:b4BasicForm}) deduces the following relations valid for the $b_{i}$

 It appears as if only two complex amplitudes are now necessary in order to describe the photoproduction process, although this achievement was obtained at the price of extending the angular variable $\theta$ to unphysical values.